oharkins/blog/content/posts/aws-api-gateway-rekognition.md

 Save your changes and deploy your API.

 Now you can use your API Gateway API to perform Rekognition operations by sending a POST request to the endpoint you created.
 The x-amazon-apigateway-integration header will ensure that the request is forwarded to the Rekognition service and the response will be returned to the client.

-I hope this helps!
-Let me know if you have any questions.